Sumon-Ict/C-program-Code/README.md

 My Name is sumon.
-I here i have  stored the c# coding .
+I here i have  stored the c# codes